ggozad/jarn.xmpp.collaboration/README.txt

 * a generic overridable implementation of the server component.
 * a Plone-specific implementation (server component and javascript client).
+* adapters for basic Plone content types (Pages and News Items).

+It is part of a suite of packages aiming to provide XMPP services to Plone.
+The other two packages are

+* `jarn.xmpp.twisted`_, provides XMPP-specific protocol implementation for twisted.
+* `jarn.xmpp.core`_ provides facilities for presence, messaging, chatting and microblogging.

 Requirements
 ============